net-a-porter-mobile/objective-c-style-guide/README.md

 ```

-When using an enumerated type for a switch, 'default' is not not recommended - it's nice for the compiler to tell you if the enumeration changes and where you need to deal with that change.
+When using an enumerated type for a switch, 'default' is not recommended - it's nice for the compiler to tell you if the enumeration changes and where you need to deal with that change.
 For example:

 ```objc
 RWTLeftMenuTopItemType menuType = RWTLeftMenuTopItemMain;